syncfusion-content/js-api-docs/api/js/ejSchedule.md

         <tr>
             <td class="name">type</td>
             <td class="type">boolean</td>
-            <td class="description">To export all appointments including individual occurrences or excluding the individual occurrences of recurrence appointments. </td>
+            <td class="description">Indicates whether to export all the appointments including or excluding the individual occurrences of the recurrence appointments. </td>
         </tr>
     </tbody>
 </table>